Severity trends in Auto Claims

 It is easy for businesses to focus more on employee injuries than third-party automobile liability when accidents occur.
 But the claim trends suggest that increase in frequency as well as severity for third-party auto liability is quickly becoming a problem that sooner or later will increase an insured’s cost of doing business.

-Angela Guitar is head of claims for XL Catlin’s Global Excess Casualty insurance business.
+Angela Guitar is head of claims for AXA XL’s Global Excess Casualty insurance business.
 She can be reached at email@example.com.